SModelS/smodels/docs/manual/source/SModelSTools.rst

 ------------------------

 This tool computes LHC production cross sections for *MSSM particles* and writes them out in :ref:`SLHA convention <xsecblock>`.
 This can in particular be convenient for adding cross sections to SLHA input files, see :doc:`Basic Input <BasicInput>`.
-The calculation is done at LO with `Pythia8 <http://home.thep.lu.se/~torbjorn/Pythia.html>`_ or `Pythia6.4 <http://pythia6.hepforge.org>`_ ; K-factors
+The calculation is done at LO with `Pythia8 <http://pythia.org>`_ or `Pythia6.4 <http://pythia6.hepforge.org>`_ ; K-factors
-for colored particles are computed with `NLLfast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_ .
+for colored particles are computed with `NLLfast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_.
+Signal strength multipliers can optionally be supplied for each "mother" particle.
+However, use at your own risk!
+Make sure the output is sensible and contains all cross sections for all production mechanisms you are interested in!

 **The usage of the cross section calculator is:**